rodrigoacastro/lawdocsgen/README.md

 LawDocsGen is a software to automate the creation of legal documents based on an HTML template.
 This is my first attempt to contribute to this field, so I hope it helps someone out there who cannot afford some expensive suite.

 This is a POC using Python and HTML (for templates), using a simple document (called "Declaração" in Brazilian Portuguese), but it could be anything, really.
+I used the _skeleton.py_ file to model the initial development and reach its purpose, as well as an external drafting of the potential changes in the future (database, cloud, etc).
+They have not reached this point in this project, for those who are asking.
+So it remains a POC (Proof of Concept).

 Yet, for those curious about it, it doesn't have an UI yet.
 It may or may not come in the future as another project (repository).
 Feel free to make yours.
 __________________________